The Vision behind the Hype: 5 Virgil Abloh Quotes

 Readymade: this line refers to the twisting of already existing artefacts in order to give them new meaning that is typical of the streetstyle movement, Virgil Abloh’s vision was strongly influenced by contemporary artist Marcel Duchamp: his most famous work being the iconic urinal, called the fountain, Duchamp was able to shape the rationale that a common urinal is a piece of art.
 The art is not in the trivial object, but in the artist creation of a new canon itself, in its change of the established narrative.

-Figures of Speech: or the iconic quotation marks, omnipresent in Virgil’s practice, that besides a recognisable branding device stand for the possibility of anything to mean something else besides its main, agreed-upon meaning, it is by thinking of all things in quotation marks that we develop the ability to reason beyond boundaries and create new narratives for the status-quo.
+Figures of Speech: or the iconic quotation marks, omnipresent in Virgil Abloh quotes and the designer’s practice practice, that besides a recognisable branding device stand for the possibility of anything to mean something else besides its main, agreed-upon meaning, it is by thinking of all things in quotation marks that we develop the ability to reason beyond boundaries and create new narratives for the status-quo.

 The 3% approach stands for Abloh’s workflow of tweaking existing products such as the sneakers of his long going collaboration with Nike: Virgil would edit existing things but only to a 3%, he liked to add small tweaks to existing items such as sneakers, and in general, his approach would often mix two different things, sometimes similar ones, sometimes radically different, in order to create something new, an approach he acquired from his activity of DJ under the name FlatWhite when mixing and slightly editing existing music tracks allowed him to create an ongoing flow of creation: a compromise between two distinct similar or dissimilar notions.

-Constantly in work in process, Virgil’s activity was ever-changing and constantly evolving: His creative process would always start with one distinct detail, and then try to repeat it in a pattern until it becomes the creation.
+Constantly in work in process, Virgil Abloh quotes and activity were ever-changing and constantly evolving: His creative process would always start with one distinct detail, and then try to repeat it in a pattern until it becomes the creation.

 A Societal commentary or reason to exist now related to Virgil engagement with social issues, he would invite everyone in his community to “not make a brand for something small-minded, but make it for a big, hefty goal”: as an Afro-American artist, Virgil often felt not completely belonging in the realms of design and established culture and made a personal commitment of breaking ethnicity related stereotypes and systemic racism prejudices in order to enable other people of color to contribute more in the fields of fashion, art and design.